keeffEoghan/bezier-gen/readme.md

 ### Generating

-You can use the pre-generated `*.glsl` files, or generate your own bézier functions using the generator files:
+You can use the pre-generated `*.glsl` files, or generate your own bézier functions (for GLSL or similar) using the generator files:

 Using [`bin`](./bin) for command-line:
 ```bash